-Pete Davidson and Ariana Grande Share PDA Pic On Instagram
+Pete Davidson And Ariana Grande Share PDA Pic On Instagram

-Ariana Grande set her fans into a frenzy after posting a photo cozying up to new boyfriend Pete Davidson to her Instagram account, which boasts over 120 million followers.
+Ariana Grande set her fans into a frenzy after posting a photo cozying up to new boyfriend Pete Davidson to her Instagram account, which boasts more than 120 million followers.

 The 24-year-old pop star posted the photo to Instagram on May 31 of herself leaning into Davidson as he kissed her on the forehead.